Help us understand our audience.

 • Emerging opportunities for skilled workers: A report by the Center for an Urban Future projected that by 2014, 41% of all jobs in New York City would be “middle skill” positions that did not require a four-year degree but did demand an associate degree or other post-secondary credential.

-• The need to scale a successful pilot: CUNY ASAP launched as a pilot program in 2007 and by 2012 had demonstrated strong results.
-To dramatically improve community college completion outcomes at scale, the program needed to be dramatically expanded (4,400 students in 2015, and 25,000 by 2019).
+• Scaling a successful pilot: CUNY ASAP launched as a pilot program in 2007 and by 2012 had demonstrated strong results.
+To dramatically improve community college completion outcomes at scale, the program needed to be dramatically expanded (4,400 students in 2015 and 25,000 by 2019).
 At BCC, the program sought to expand from 750 to 4,400 students enrolled annually.

 What was the solution?